hamitsehjal/fun-with-python/Data_Types/chapter_2_notes.md

 What kind of comments one should write ??

-When you’re deciding whether to write a comment, ask yourself if you had to consider several approaches before coming up with a reasonable way to make something work; if so, write a comment about your solution.
+- When you’re deciding whether to write a comment, ask yourself if you had to consider several approaches before coming up with a reasonable way to make something work;
+- if so, write a comment about your solution.
 It’s much easier to delete extra comments later than to go back and write comments for a sparsely commented program.
-From now on, I’ll use comments in examples throughout this book to help explain sections of code.

 `import this` to see **Zen of Python**